mikicz/ucl-photonics-oss-talks/oss.md

 - `source venv/bin/activate` or `venv\Scripts\activate` (Windows)

 ---
+# Dependency management with virtual environments (Python)

-# Defining dependencies
+## Defining dependencies

 - Your project/libraries have dependencies
 - To allow reproducibility, those need to be defined

 ---
+# Dependency management with virtual environments (Python)

-# Defining dependencies - level 1
+## Defining dependencies - level 1

 > (Not an actual recommendation!)
 >